Project-Unison/Changelogs/README.md

-# Changelogs
+# Changelogs and News
-Public Repository to store changelogs, to prevent Wiki page from flooding.
+Public Repository to store changelogs and news, to prevent Wiki page from flooding.

+**Click on [Discussions](https://github.com/Project-Unison/Changelogs-And-News/discussions) tab above to see the news and changelogs.**